people

 I am a co-founder and Scientific Director of Mesh-Oriented Solutions, and I also hold a Lecturer (Assistant Professor) position at the James Watt School of Engineering, University of Glasgow.
 Additionally, I am an academic member of the Glasgow Computational Engineering Centre.

-Dr Łukasz Kaczmarczyk
+Prof Łukasz Kaczmarczyk

 I am a co-founder and Technical Director of Mesh-Oriented Solutions and a Professor of Applied Computational Modeling at the University of Glasgow in the Glasgow Computational Engineering Centre.
 I have nearly two decades of experience developing code for industrial applications.
 My software solutions are used by EDF and Jacobs for structural integrity problems in aggressive nuclear reactor environments.
 I also provide finite element technology solutions, working with companies such as Rolls-Royce, Siemens, and Freudenberg, on modeling wide range of industrial processes.
 I designed MoFEM, a unique finite element system that utilises emerging finite element technologies in industrial applications.
 MoFEM is developed to shorten the time between innovation and real-world application, providing the flexibility of research code while being tested and validated to comply with rigorous industrial standards.